Take a whisky lover’s ultimate tour of the best Speyside distilleries on this tour from Inverness.

 Get ready to explore the Speyside region and Scotland’s most delectable industry.

+Now it's time for your afternoon treat.
+You are welcomed at Glen Moray Distillery, who have been producing their single malt Scotch whisky for over 120 years in the heart of Speyside.
 Here, you may join a tour and discover the different areas of whisky production and sample the golden-hued spirit itself.

 Itinerary and distillery visits are subject to change.